RawadAlaryan/Design-Patterns/src/main/java/behavioralDesignPatterns/mementoDesignPattern/MementoDesignPattern.md

 ### Memento Design Pattern, we have the following elements:
-1. Memento:		Interface for keeping a state for the Originator for future undoing.
+1. <b>Memento:</b>	Interface for keeping a state for the Originator for future undoing.
-2. Originator:		Class for which we need a Memento.
+2. <b>Originator:</b>			Class for which we need a Memento.
 Originator's state is stored and restored.
-3. Care Taker:		Class that holds the Memento objects for different states of the Originator.
+3. <b>Care Taker:</b>		Class that holds the Memento objects for different states of the Originator.
 It is responsible for storing and restoring the Originator's state through the Memento.